A Long Way From Home

 We have confirmed that 20-year-old Amanda Knox has been taken into custody for her involvement in the murder of her roommate.

-This is a 20-year-old honor student from the University of Washington who's never been arrested, who certainly isn't a burglar, murderer, dope dealing thief.
+This is a 20-year-old honor student from the University of Washington who's never been arrested, who certainly isn't a burglar, murderer, dope-dealing thief.

+She's absolutely innocent.
 There's no doubt in my mind, never has been, that she's had nothing to do with this.

-I had a call from a guy telling me, look, there's been this murder In Peruja involves a British girl.
+I had a call from a guy telling me, Look, there's been this murder in Peruja involves a British girl.

-Police say Meredith Kircher was found partially clothed and had been left in a pool of blood with a deep cut to her throat.
+Police say Meredith Kirscher was found partially clothed and had been left in a pool of blood with a deep cut to her throat.
+There's a lot of blood there.

 Bloodstains on the walls, bloodstains on the furniture.

-Just could never think that anybody would want to harm her or that anybody really
+Just could never think that anybody would want to harm her or that anybody really with a conscience could do anything like that.

-She was upbeat and she was was always the life of the party.
+She was upbeat and she was always the life of the party.
+My name is Nathan Abraham.

 I met Meredith Kircher at the welcome party we had at Merlin Pub.

-When all the new students arrive into Perugia, we have a welcome party for them.
+When all the new students arrive into Perugia we have a welcome party for them.

 Everyone just comes here to learn the Italian language, get to know the culture and get to meet new people.